git-ftp/git-ftp/README.md

 -----

 I use git-ftp for my script based projects, mostly PHP.
-Most of the low-cost web hosters do not provide SSH or git support, but only FTP.
+Most of the low-cost web hosting companies do not provide SSH or git support, but only FTP.

 That is why I needed an easy way to deploy my git tracked projects.
 Instead of transfering the whole project, I thought, why not only transfer the files